Parsley Peel: Cotton manufacture

 Peel worked with one of his weavers, James Hargreaves, to investigate new technologies.
 In 1762, Peel and Hargreaves set up a carding machine, but decided against using it.
 When Hargreaves went on to invent the spinning jenny in 1764, Peel was keen to use the technology.
 He set them up in his factory at Stanhill where Hargreaves worked.
 In the spring of 1768, the spinning jennies at Peel's factory were blamed for job losses.
 The factories and Hargreaves' nearby house were the targets of a riot, destroying the spinning jennies within – along with some of Peel's own inventions.
 In reaction, Peel moved his manufacturing away from Lancashire.
-He decided on Burton-upon-Trent where he built three mills, including cutting a canal for one.
+He decided on Burton-upon-Trent where he built three mills, including cutting a canal (known as Peel's Cut) for one.

 In 1779, Peel's mill in Altham was caught in series of riots against machinery, specifically the carding machines and spinning jenny.
 Peel came to see the destruction as fortuitous, as he then turned to Richard Arkwright's carding "engine".
 By 1795, Peel's family run company, Peel & Co., was the largest in the cotton industry with twenty-three mills around the north west of England, fourteen more than their closest competitor.

 Personal life

 Peel was described as "a tall robust man" with reddish hair, cautious but shrewd, who led the family to fortune through perseverance and resolve.
 He married Elizabeth Haworth on 28 August 1744 and they had eight children, including Sir Robert Peel, 1st Baronet.
 Sir Robert Peel went on to father Sir Robert Peel, 2nd Baronet, the future Prime Minister of the United Kingdom, who helped to create the modern concept of a police force.
 Young Robert would visit Parsley Peel and his wife at their home in Ardwick.
 Douglas Hurd noted that Parsley Peel was satisfied with his lot and did not expect to rise up the social ladder personally, though he hoped his children would.

 John Wesley said of him, "I was invited to breakfast at Bury by Mr Peel, a calico printer who a few years ago began with £500 and is now supposed to have gained £20,000.
 Oh, what a miracle if he lose not his own soul."
 In 1794, Parsley Peel obtained the grant of a coat of arms, including a shuttle held by a lion, a bee signifying business and a new family motto Industria.

-Towards the end of his life, Peel started to lean heavily on a cane with a golden head.
+Towards the end of his life, Peel started to lean heavily on a cane.
 He lived out his final days in Ardwick Green, near his daughter.
 Peel died on 12 September 1795, and was buried in St John's Church, Manchester.
-His wife survived him by six months; one of her final wishes was to outlive her husband.
+His wife survived him by six months; one of her final wishes was to outlive her husband to care for him in his final days.
 He left his estate split equally between his eight children, valued at £13,000 each (worth about £1.1 million in 2013).